Master of Arts in Teaching (Elementary Track) FAQs

 Training and technical support will be offered throughout your time in the program.

 What tests will be required to earn my teaching license?

-To become certified to teach in Kansas, you will need to complete a background check and pass two tests — the Praxis II Principles of Teaching and Learning (PLT) and the Praxis Elementary Education: Curriculum, Instruction and Assessment (CIA).
+To become certified to teach in Kansas, you will need to complete a background check and pass two tests — the Praxis II Principles of Teaching and Learning (PLT) and the Elementary Education: Content Knowledge for Teaching.
 We recommend taking both of these tests in the spring semester during student teaching.

 What is the pass rate for the teacher licensure exams?

 We’re pleased to report 97.5% of all MAT students who have completed the Curriculum, Instruction and Assessment and the Principles of Teaching and Learning exams have passed